 One of the most romantic days of the year is fast approaching (that’s February 14th, in case you’ve forgotten!).
 But chances are, you’re either short on ideas for Valentine’s Day or you’ve not yet had the chance to plan anything elaborate.
-Don’t panic – we’re here to help with our guide to creating a romantic dinner setting for your loved one.
-From the lighting and the music to the food, we have a raft of inspiration at hand.
+Don’t panic – I’m here to help with my guide to creating a romantic dinner setting for your loved one.
+From the lighting and the music to the food, I have a raft of inspiration on hand.
 So all you need to do is concentrate on not overcooking that steak.
 Remember – it’s not solely about pomp and ceremony either.
 The important thing is that whatever you’re planning comes from the heart.
-You can thank us later!
+You can thank me later!

 Choose romantic music